-Family farms.
 Effectively planning to protect the family farm requires us to consider at least two types of planning.
-And the 2 types involve 2 different definitions of “save”.
+And the two types involve two different definitions of “save.”

 1. Does it mean to transfer the farm and protect it from nursing home costs, estate taxes, or other risks that could cause the property to be sold or taken by creditors?
 OK, we have strategies to effectively do all of that.